Intend itikaaf by staying in the Musjid even for a few hours as according to some scholars there is no time limit for itikaaf.

-The Prophet (saw) had a camel named Al Adbaa and he (saw) would race people and beat them.
-Once a Bedouin came and he had a young camel below the age of 6 years old and he beat the Prophet (saw) in a race.
-The Sahaaba were affected by this.
-The Prophet (saw) said it is Allah’s Law that everything which rises in the dunya, Allah will bring it down.
-(Bukhari)
+The Prophet (saw) had a camel called al Adbaa and he would race people and beat them.
+Once, a Bedouin came with a young camel below six years of age and beat the Prophet (saw).
+The Sahaaba were affected.
+The Prophet (saw) said, it’s Allah’s Law that everything which rises in the dunya, Allah will bring it down.

 When you reach your peak, you’re going to go downhill, physically or otherwise.

-He (saw) mentioned that anything of the dunya will go down.
-He didn’t say aakhirah!
-So anything done for the aakhirah will not go down rather it will go up.
-For example, a project or anything left as a legacy!
+He (saw) mentioned anything of the dunya will go down but he didn’t say the Aakhirah!
+So, anything done for the Aakhirah will not go down, rather it goes up, such as a project or something left behind as a legacy!

-When something is done for Allah with sincerity, knowledge and emaan, it will increase.
+When something is done for Allah, with sincerity, knowledge and emaan, it’ll increase.

-Someone may not drink alcohol but he may have ujb (self amazement) or jealousy which are far more dangerous!
+Someone may not drink alcohol but may have ujb!
+Or jealousy!
+Which are far more dangerous!

 The teacher not taking money doesn’t mean he is being sincere at all!
 There is no link!
-He might be teaching so people say “Wow, Mashaa Allah tabaarkAllah, he teaches and doesn’t take money!”
-However, someone may take money to survive financially but he has a lot more sincerity!!
+He might not take money so people say, wow, mashaa Allah tabaarkAllah, he teaches and doesn’t take money!
+And someone may take money to survive financially but he has a lot more sincerity!!

 How important it is to read and learn about the heart.